titaniumgriffon/gmail-email-identifier/README.md

 1. Login to Your [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a New Project ![alt text](assets/google_cloud_console_new_project.png)
-3. Copy the Project Number, we will need this for the App Script Deployment.![alt text](assets/console_project_number.png) **Go back up to Step 8 in App Script Setup, then come back and finish Console Setup**
+3. Copy the Project Number, we will need this for the App Script Deployment.![alt text](assets/console_project_number.png)

 4. Click on "APIs & Services"![alt text](assets/api_services.png)
 5. Click on + ENABLE APIS AND SERVICES